Burundi | Side

 Boil Water

 Bring water to a rolling boil in a heavy pot.
-Add salt.
+Add salt and optional oil or butter.

 Boil 10:00